sarah2627/portfolio/README.md

         - [**Compiles and minifies for production**](#compiles-and-minifies-for-production)
 * [**Ressources**](#ressources)

-## The project

-### The instructions
+## The instructions

-#### Create a portfolio or any other creatively aimed website using the Js framework.
+### 1) Create a portfolio or any other creatively aimed website using the Js framework

 I chose to develop a portfolio in order to present my projects and to have a presentation support for eventual questions.
 I chose the VueJs framework for its simplicity, flexibility and performance.

-#### Integrate the following elements :
+### 2) Integrate the following elements

-- [x] Integrate an interactive 3D or 2D canvas
+#### Integrate an interactive 3D or 2D canvas

-=> integration of a 2D canva
+- [x] In my portfolio, I chose to create a space called "Playground".
+Inside, a canva2D allows to visualize red circles walking in the space.
+In addition, the user can add random size black circles to the click.

-- [x] Minimum 2 routes with custom transition between the 2
+#### Minimum 2 routes with custom transition between the 2

+- [x] I have created many transitions throughout the site:
+        - one between the main pages of the portfolio (slide-left or slide-right)
+        - one for displaying the project page and the playground (opacity)
+        - one for the display of the upper navbar (opacity and translate)
+        - one for menu deployment (translate)
+        - one for displaying projects on the home page (opacity and translate with setTimeout)

-- [x] Embedding JS animations via [gsap](https://greensock.com/gsap/) or animateJS or other... => use of GSAP
+#### Embedding JS animations via [gsap](https://greensock.com/gsap/) or animateJS or other...

+- [x] I used the GSAP library to create scroll animations.
+This animation is present on the project pages in order to rotate an object with a scroll.

-- [x] Responsive and with good browser compatibility
+#### Responsive and with good browser compatibility
-- [x] The notation will be based on the in-depth study of the concepts already seen, the justifications of the technical choices, the cleanliness of the code, the solidity of the animations.
-The code must therefore be clean enough and with a minimum of commentary so that any other colleague can join you on the project.
-- [x] No visual and JS bugs should be present.

-Translated with www.DeepL.com/Translator (free version)
+- [x] The responsive has been designed for large screens, tablets and telephones.

 ## How To